-Name Age

-·

-County Years of Work

-WAISTBAND SAMPLE

-Using the instructions on the opposite side, attach a sample waistband.
-Ends of the band should be finished as though there were a zipper.
-You do not need to insert a zipper in your sample.
+Name Age County Years of Work WAISTBAND SAMPLE Using the instructions on the opposite side, attach a sample was should be finished as though there were a zipper.
+You do not need sample.
 Do your waistband meet the following criteria?

-Smooth, free from bulk

-Even width

-Firm enough to retain shape

-Flat and smooth

-On-grain

-Overlap even with placket

-Square corners on end of band
+Smooth, free from bulk Even width Firm enough to retain shape Flat and smooth On-grain Overlap even with placket Square corners on end of band Yes No